openedx/edx-platform/docs/en_us/course_authors/source/getting_started/glossary.rst

 **Discussion Component**

   Discussion topics that course staff add directly to units.
 For example, a Video component can be followed by a Discussion component so that students can discuss the video content without having to leave the page.
+When you add a dicussion component to a unit, you create a content-specific discussion topic.

   See :ref:`Working with Discussion Components` for more information.